yurkov94/polling-test/README.md

 # KRY code assignment

 One of our developers built a simple service poller.
-The service consists of a backend service that keeps a list of services (defined by a URL), and periodically does a HTTP GET to each and saves the response ("OK" or "FAIL").
+The service consists of a backend service written in Vert.x (https://vertx.io/) that keeps a list of services (defined by a URL), and periodically does a HTTP GET to each and saves the response ("OK" or "FAIL").

 Unfortunately, the original developer din't finish the job, and it's now up to you to complete the thing.
 In the backlog are the following issues: